uia4j/uia-sim/README.md

-Below is a simple workflow of Yield-Generator
+Below is a simple workflow of Yield-Generator:

 ```java
 public class YieldTest {